storj/docs/app/(docs)/object-mount/media-workflows/media-composer/page.md

    - Avid prefers media directories without long paths or special characters
    - Example: `D:\Avid_Mount` or `/Volumes/AvidMedia`

-2. **Ensure visibility using the `alldrive` console command (Windows only)**
+2. **Ensure visibility using the `alldrive` Console command**
-   - Open Avid Media Composer and press `Ctrl + ` (backtick) to open the Console
+   - From within Avid Media Composer, open the Console from the Tools menu or use the keyboard shortcut of Cntl.(cmd.)+6
-   - Type `alldrive` and press Enter.
+   - Type `AllDrives` and press Enter.
 This makes all mounted volumes visible to Avid

-3. **Do not place Avid project or bin files in the mounted volume**
+3. **Save Avid project and bin files locally**
    - Save your `.avb`, `.avp`, and `.avf` files to a local disk
    - Use Object Mount for read access to media assets (e.g., linked clips, raw footage)

-4. **Use Link to Media instead of Import**
-   - Go to **File > Input > Link to Media**
-   - Browse to your Object Mount volume and select your media
-   - While **Import** can sometimes work when targeting mounted buckets, it is generally slower and may attempt unnecessary local copies

 ---